 1. Lack Of IT Literacy in the Accounting Field

 If you’ve been following accounting current events, the role of an accountant has steadily grown more technical.
 So much so that failure to adapt to cloud technology could pose a serious threat to an accountant’s job security.
 Now more than ever, cloud-based accounting systems are being used both in the office and remotely.
 Finances are going fully digital.
 One of the biggest challenges accountants face is being able to use cloud accounting software and operate efficiently in a cloud environment.
 The importance of storing and analyzing financial data from multiple business applications is also playing an increased role.
-Defining which business tools need to communicate to the accounting solution and what data needs to be monitored is critical for a complete financial picture of the business.
+Defining which business tools need to be communicated to the accounting solution and what data needs to be monitored is critical for a complete financial picture of the business.

 For more details on why IT implementations in accounting departments go poorly so regularly, read on in the Why Accounting IT Implementations Fail guide.